jgarverick/breezePagedGrid/README.md

 * [KnockoutJS](http://knockoutjs.com/)
 * [BreezeJS](http://www.breezejs.com/)

-Also, you can use this with [DurandalJS](http://durandaljs.com/) but that's not a requirement.
+Also, you can use this with [DurandalJS](http://durandaljs.com/) but that's not a requirement desipte the lengthy directions about installing for Durandal shown below.

 Implementation
 ==============